 If you expect a banana bar to be dense, firm, moist and rich rather than so light and cakey you need frosting and a fork, here’s your recipe.
-It’s from a 1983 article by Florence Fabricant called “Over or Under Ripe, Myriad Uses for the Banana” and it’s almost perfect.
+These “Banana Blondies” are from a 1983 article by Florence Fabricant called “Over or Under Ripe, Myriad Uses for the Banana” and it’s almost perfect.

 The original recipe had a full cup of chocolate chips, which seemed like a bit too much and I’m glad I held back.
 Other than adjusting the salt, reducing the chocolate chips and using white whole wheat flour instead of the white/wheat combo, I followed the recipe as written

 The banana blondies came out of the oven brown and very soft.
 I could tell they’d be a gooey mess if I cut into them warm, so I waited patiently for them to cool to room temperature, then not-so-patiently chilled the bars for another hour so they’d slice neatly.